openebs-archive/openebs-docs/docs/setupstoragepools.md

 ### By Using Manual Method

-In manual method, you can select the disks and use it in the below yaml file which will create cStor pool using these selected disks.
+In manual method, you can select the required disks and use it in the below yaml file which will create cStor pool using these selected disks.

 You can create a yaml file named *openebs-config.yaml* and add below contents to it.

 ```
 ---
 apiVersion: storage.k8s.io/v1